 How Long Do I Cook Stuffed Peppers For

-Cook stuffed peppers at 350 F for 30 minutes with tin foil covering the peppers.
-Remove the foil and cook for another 30 minutes, then top the peppers with cheese and bake another 30 minutes, or until the internal temperature of the peppers is 155 F.
+Cook stuffed peppers at 350 degrees F for 30 minutes with tin foil covering the peppers.
+Remove the foil, cook for another 30 minutes, and then top the peppers with cheese and bake another 30 minutes or until the internal temperature of the peppers is 155 degrees F.